You’re ready to take the leap and start a business. Congratulations! Making that decision might feel risky, but it’s a good thing.

 A business without a vision is like a ship without a rudder.
 You need to define it early on to set everything else into motion.

-Writing a mission statement is a good idea to lay down this foundation.
+Writing a mission statement is a good idea to lay this foundation.
 In a few paragraphs, identify your company goals and high-level strategy to accomplish them.

 It’s helpful to visit some of your competitors’ websites to learn from and emulate what they’ve written.
 Patagonia’s mission statement inspires customers and employees alike: